These apple seed-shaped bugs are everywhere in the Big Apple!

 How to Tell if You Have Bed Bug Bites

 There are a few common reactions to bug bites that might help indicate if bed bugs are the culprit.
-However, not everyone will react the same way, so some people may experience these reactions but not others.
+But remember, not everyone will react the same way so some people may experience these reactions but not others.

 - Raised little bumps

 - Large welts or areas of redness